percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

   * the *SSH* server is installed and configured;

-  * you have an user account in the system with the appropiate permissions;
+  * you have an user account in the system with the appropriate permissions;

-  * you have a MySQL's user account with appropiate privileges.
+  * you have a MySQL's user account with appropriate privileges.

   * server has binlogs enabled and server-id set up to 1.